 - Class 10A – a non-habitable building being a private garage, carport, shed or the like: decks, pergolas, shipping containers or

-- Class 10B – a structure being a fence, mast, antenna, retaining wall or free standing wall, swimming pool (see separate application information), or the like.
+- Class 10B – a structure being a fence, mast, antenna, retaining wall or free standing wall, swimming pool (see separate application information), or similar.

-Minor buildings such as lawn lockers and pergolas (unroofed) must comply with the Building Regulation 2006, the Building Code of Australia and the adopted amenity and aesthetics resolution, these are self assessable.
+Minor buildings such as lawn lockers and pergolas (unroofed) must comply with the Building Regulation 2006, the Building Code of Australia and the adopted amenity and aesthetics resolution.
+These buildings are self-assessable.